 I can't get HDSDR to work on my PC.

-For this program, you need to be sure to use the download in our Installation Guide.
-When you download the file, please note that it is a zip file which contains installation instructions, along with a library file and program file.
+For this program, you need to be sure to download the zip file found in our Installation Guide.
+The zip file contains installation instructions, along with a library file and program file.
 When installing HDSDR, you need to note the location of the Installation Directory (program file) and move the library file (.dll) to this location, as per the installation instructions.
 Without completing this step, HDSDR will not be able to recognize your device.

 I am using HDSDR and I can't seem to pick up any signals.
-Have I done the installation incorrectly?
+What can I do differently?